Get

 Health and Conditions 🏥

-The Cardigan Welsh Corgi is a healthy breed, but The Orthopedic Foundation for Animals (OFA) recommends health screenings for hip dysplasia, an ACVO eye exam, and a PRA-rod cone dysplasia 3 DNA test.
-Reputable breeders will register the results with the OFA so that they can verify them.
+The Cardigan Welsh Corgi is a healthy breed, but the Orthopedic Foundation for Animals (OFA) recommends health screenings for hip dysplasia, an ACVO eye exam, and a progressive retinal atrophy, rod-cone dysplasia 3 DNA test.
+Reputable breeders will register the results with the OFA so they can verify them.

 Merle dogs may have a higher propensity for health problems, particularly if two pups with this trait are bred.
 Responsible sellers won’t engage in this practice of producing double-merle Corgis.
 This situation can increase the offspring’s chances of several hereditary and congenital conditions, including deafness and blindness.
 We suggest asking the breeder about a DNA test for this gene.